We offer innovative, cost-effective and high-quality legal services and business support to businesses seeking a presence in the UK.

 Q. What UK visas are available for foreign investors?

-A. Non-EEA nationals will need a visa before they can travel to the UK to establish or takeover a business.
-In some circumstances, you may be able to come to the UK as a Visitor to secure funding before you apply for a visa.
+A. There are a myriad of possible visa options available to non-EEA nationals who intend to invest in the UK’s economy.
+Foreign investors will need a visa before they can travel to the UK to establish or takeover a business.
+In some circumstances, foreign investors may be able to come to the UK as a Visitor to secure funding before applying for a visa.

 Q. I want to invest in a UK business, do I need a visa?